cobweb-eu/QA_wps_processes/readme.md

 * An R proces returning error like ``Caused by: java.lang.StringIndexOutOfBoundsException: String index out of range: -1`` is usually because of issues with output variable creation or annotation.

 * Incorrectly compiled Java processes can cause unexpected errors.
 Check GetCapbilities requests execute correctly following addition of new processes.
 E.g. An error of ``ERR_INCOMPLETE_CHUNKED_ENCODING`` may occur if one process is not compiled or deployed correctly.
+Or GetCapabilities may work occuring to the 52North log but does not return any XML in the browser.
+Use DescribeProcess call on suspicious processes - CountTweetsWithLocation was causing this on one deployment.

 * Java errors similar ``Unsupported major.minor version 52.0`` indicate that a Java process may be compiled and run with different versions.
 Avoid this issue by compiling on the runtime machine and/or specifying source & target Java versions e.g. ``javac -Xlint -cp "../../../lib/*" -source 1.7 -target 1.7 GetLineOfSight.java``